diegobecker/diego2.0-site/content/en/posts/how-i-built-my-website.md

 +++
-title = 'How I Built My Website' date = 2025-06-08T17:58:17-03:00 draft = false
-translationKey = "my-site"
+title = 'How I Built My Website with a Custom Domain, HTTPS, and Infrastructure on AWS (Using Terraform)' date = 2025-06-08T17:58:17-03:00 draft = false translationKey = "my-site"
 +++

-# How I Built My Website with a Custom Domain, HTTPS, and Infrastructure on AWS (Using Terraform)

 Having a professional personal website with a custom domain and HTTPS might sound complex — but with the right tools, it’s totally achievable.
 In this first post, I’ll share an overview of the architecture I used to get my site online using **AWS**, **Terraform**, and **GitHub Actions**.